- Focused on aggregating cannabis retail distribution and brand manufacturing

 - Cannabis One-OCG combo expected to achieve EBITDA positive in 2020

 - Open additional The Joint locations in Colorado and other legalized states in 2020 and beyond

 - Mulling entry into Northeast and upper Prairie states, as well as Florida and Illinois markets

 What the boss says:

-President and CEO Jeffery Mascio said: "We're more of a house of brands rather than a branded house... we really believe that there's going to be selection and choice that dominates the cannabis space."
+Cannabis One CEO Jeffery Mascio has said: "We're more of a house of brands rather than a branded house... we really believe that there's going to be selection and choice that dominates the cannabis space."